spotlightpa/poor-richard/content/news/2020-10-22-SPLSUITXX.md

 “I think a lot of people presume that the new justice would go their way, so to speak, but there’s a lot of precedent that the justice would have to look at very carefully,” he said.
 “It’s a very, very important decision, so I would expect a tremendous amount of study and then a decision on the merits, not a political decision.”

-Alan Clark, one of those voters, said he opposed ballots being accepted after the 8 p.m. deadline, regardless of whether they were postmarked on time.
+Alan Clark, one of the voters who brought the suit, said he opposed ballots being accepted after the 8 p.m. deadline, regardless of whether they were postmarked on time.

 “Every four years, there’s a vote that kind of decides what direction the country goes (in) and if you can’t take time out of your day to get it done on time, then I’m sorry, your vote shouldn’t count,” Clark said.